selimsahnoun/selimsahnoun/README.md

 - 👋 Hi, I’m @selimsahnoun
 - 👀 I’m interested in Web & Blockchain dev
-- 🌱 I’m currently working on Vue 3, Solidity and Python
+- 🌱 I’m currently working on Angular, RxJs & Typescript
 - 💞️ I’m looking to collaborate on Web Apps and Dapps
 - 📫 How to reach me : selimsahnoun@gmail.com